FRDM-KL25Z

 Supported Features

-The frdm_kl25z board configuration supports the following hardware features:
+The frdm_kl25z board supports the hardware features listed below.

 on-chip